Existential Funk: Seeking Meaning in Life

 Personal Searches for Meaning

-I neither suggest nor discourage engaging in a similar journey in search of meaning.
+I neither suggest nor discourage engaging in a similar journey in a search for meaning.
 If you doubt, then seek.
 Sometimes our beliefs suit us well.
 They give the stability we need to function at high levels.
 We should follow the path that gives richness without infringing on other’s joys.

 Occasionally, I wish to return to the past; but knowledge can’t be unlearned.
 The existential funk that followed eventually led to new endeavors.
-One of these endeavors was the creation of the Flourishing Life Society.
+One of these endeavors was the creation of the Psychology Fanatic (previously known as Flourishing Life Society).
 This page is a source of personal meaning.
-I devout much time to the research, thought, and writing, hoping to keep FLS inspiring and provocative.
+I devout much time to the research, thought, and writing, hoping to keep the Psychology Fanatic website inspiring and provocative.
 I also discovered meaning in other areas of my life.
 Meaning is found in everyday moments.
 My life has become rich and vibrant.

 Existential Funk